flyncd/croesus/schema/README.md

                 "system": "croesus"
                 ,"type": "verification"
                 ,"reference": "f48fh8440f88cb402804242"
-            }
+                ,"complaint": "I ran a scoring request lasy may with UUID of fdsfds when i check the logs it is;t ther" }
 }
 ```

 ### Structure - Investigation

 Verification reports should include a paired investigation which can assess whether verifications of reports are valid or invalid.
-These investigations
+The nature of verifications and investigations is included in this protocol for completeness, although the form these determinations take is left up to eahc individual service to determine.

 ```
 {